mt481711/FlightTicketBooking/README.md

 ## User mannual

 To run on your Pc you need to install XAMP and store all the files and folders in htdocs folder .
-And you can change the connectivity database connectivity detail under Helpers->init_conn_db.php file.
+And you can change the database connectivity detail under Helpers->init_conn_db.php file according to your needs.

 To run directly use link - https://789f-2409-4055-4e0e-87d1-fcec-552b-6a8c-2d36.ngrok-free.app/onlineflight/OnlineFlightBooking-PHP/index.php